Skip to main content

 }

-Each method of the methods array is called with the chosen parameter value of the parameter defined at the same index of the affectedIdentifiers array.
-When no clazz is specified, the method is called using reflection on the same class as the test template.
+Each method listed in the methods array is invoked with the chosen parameter value of the parameter defined at the corresponding index of the affectedIdentifiers array.
+If no clazz is specified, the method is called via reflection on the same class as the test template.

 The method should return a boolean value.
-If the return value is true, the combination of parameter values is considered as valid test input.
-Otherwise the test input is skipped.
+If the return value is true, the combination of parameter values is considered valid test input; otherwise, the test input is skipped.

 ValueConstraint